-Ealing Fields High School policies are covered by the Twyford CofE Academies Trust policies, which can be accessed here on the Academies Trust website.
+Ealing Fields High School policies are covered by the Twyford CofE Academies Trust policies.
+These include:

 The Pupil Premium is funding provided by the Department for Education to enhance the education of the most socio-economically deprived.